n0shake/blog/README.md

 ## Stack

-This is a static site powering my blog powered by Gatsby, Markdown and some TypeScript.
+This is a static site powering my blog built using Gatsby, Markdown and some TypeScript.

 ## Quick start